jphafner/physicsReader/reader1/r1-12-NewtonsLawsOfDynamics.md

 And so, on and on and on, we can calculate the rest of the motion, and that is just what we shall do.
 However, for practical purposes there are some little tricks by which we can increase the accuracy.
-If we continued this calculation as we have started it, we would find the motion only rather crudely because $\epsilon=0.100\,\text{sec}$ is rather crude, and we would have to go to a very small interval, say $e=0.01$.
+If we continued this calculation as we have started it, we would find the motion only rather crudely because <i>&epsilon;</i> = 0.100 sec is rather crude, and we would have to go to a very small interval, say <i>e</i> = 0.01.
 Then to go through a reasonable total time interval would take a lot of cycles of computation.
-So we shall organize the work in a way that will increase the precision of our calculations, using the same coarse interval $e=0.10\,\text{sec}$.
+So we shall organize the work in a way that will increase the precision of our calculations, using the same coarse interval <i>e</i> = 0.10 sec.
 This can be done if we make a subtle improvement in the technique of the analysis.

-Notice that the new position is the old position plus the time interval $\epsilon$ times the velocity.
+Notice that the new position is the old position plus the time interval &epsilon; times the velocity.
 But the velocity when?
 The velocity at the beginning of the time interval is one velocity and the velocity at the end of the time interval is another velocity.
 Our improvement is to use the velocity halfway between.